- Prayer and Worship

 The ministry of the Word is a fundamental element of evangelization through all its stages, because it involves the proclamation of Jesus Christ, the eternal Word of God.

 “The word of God nourishes both evangelizers and those who are being evangelized so that each one may continue to grow in his or her Christian life”

 (National Directory for Catechesis [NDC] [Washington, DC: United States Conference of Catholic Bishops, 2005], no. 17).

-This year, the Church will celebrate Catechetical Sunday on September 20, 2015, and will focus on the theme "Safeguarding the Dignity of Every Human Person."
-Those whom the community has designated to serve as catechists will be called forth to be commissioned for their ministry.
+This year, the Church will celebrate Catechetical Sunday on September 15, 2019.
+The 2019 theme will be "Stay With Us."
+Those who the Community has designated to serve as catechists will be called forth to be commissioned for their ministry.
 Catechetical Sunday is a wonderful opportunity to reflect on the role that each person plays, by virtue of Baptism, in handing on the faith and being a witness to the Gospel.
 Catechetical Sunday is an opportunity for all to rededicate themselves to this mission as a community of faith.